Members and Non-members welcome to DNA test through IGSCR. Welcome.

 How IGSCR uses Breed Analysis testing and moving goats into a Herdbook

-- One of several methods for creating knowing what Herdbook the animal should be placed into.
+- One of several methods for knowing what Herdbook the animal should be placed into.
 This test just gives breeds contained within your goat

 - Observing if the goat meets breed standards.
 Same for any ancestors and siblings if available for observance